byuksel/on-the-code/_posts/2015-06-14-master-and-gh-pages-branches-on-github.markdown

 {% highlight bash %}
 cd /project-directory
-git clone --branch master  http://github.com/<user>/<repo>.git  <repo>-master
+git clone http://github.com/<user>/<repo>.git  <repo>-master
 {% endhighlight %}

-Let’s add a simple python file, and push it to the repository.
+When you clone, git should say something like `warning: You appear to have cloned an empty repository.`.
+This is expected, as we did not put anything into our repo yet.
+So, let’s add a simple python file, and push it to the repository.

 {% highlight bash %}
 cd <repo>-master